maximaslov/social-network/README.md

 email: free@samuraijs.com
 password: free

-What tools did I use:

-1. The CSS Grid module was used to mark up the application and its adaptive behavior.

-2. I used Redux as a state manager.

-3. React Router DOM was used to track the URL string and render the components accordingly

-4. UseFormik() hook from Formik was used to create forms.

-5. To create container components (higher-order) that are connected to the Redux store, the connect function from the React-Redux package was used.

-6. The Yup library was used for form validation.

-7. The Axios library was used to interact with the server.

-8. Also used hooks useState, useEffect, useNavigate.

-Instruction
+A social network is a demonstration single-page application with limited functionality and an amateur design.
+The main goal of creating this application is to showcase my skills in working with modern technologies and class components.

+Briefly about the functionality:

-1. You can log in to the site using your username and password.
-All components are authenticated, data availability is checked, data is entered in the "email" field with a valid address, and a set of characters, and the correctness of the entered data is checked.
+1. It is possible to log in to the site using a login and password.
+Validation occurs at all levels, starting with checking whether the data entered in the "email" field is a valid email address and ending with checking the correctness of the entered data.

-2. If the same user logs in and logs out 10 times in a row, the server will ask for a captcha, which I also processed.
+2. If the same user logs in and out of the account 10 times in a row, the server will request the entry of a captcha, which I also processed.

-3. After logging in, the user has the opportunity to open the message section.
+3. After logging in, the user can access the message section.
 4. It is possible to view a list of all registered users.

-5. At each stage, you can subscribe or unsubscribe from him, provided that the login is made in the account.
+5. Each member can be subscribed or unsubscribed from, provided they have logged into their account.

-6. You can go to the profile of each user.
+6. It is possible to go to the profile page of each user.

-7. You can change the status on your profile page.
-To do this, just click once on the status with the mouse, make changes to it, then click anywhere with the mouse, or press "Enter" on the keyboard.
+7. The status on the profile page can be changed.
+To do this, simply click the status once, make changes, then click the mouse in any location or press "Enter" on the keyboard.

-8. You can add new posts on your profile page.
-The text input field also contains validation for the minimum and maximum number of characters.
+8. New posts can be added on the profile page.
+The text input field also has validation for the minimum and maximum number of characters.
 (Only works locally.
-Data will be lost after the page reload).
+Data will be lost after page refresh).

-9. When trying to go to the profile or messages page, if the user is not authorized, he will be redirected to the account login page.
+9. When trying to access the profile or message page, if the user is not authorized, they will be redirected to the login page.
+10. If the user does not have a profile photo, a placeholder image with a human silhouette is displayed.

-10. The design is adapted to devices with any screen size.
+11. The design is adapted to devices with screens of any size.

+Tools used:

+* The CSS Grid module was used for program layout and adaptive behavior.
+* Redux was used as the state manager.
+* React Router DOM was used to track the URL and display components accordingly.
+* The useFormik hook from Formik was used to create forms.
+* The connect function from the React-Redux package was used to create container components that are connected to the Redux store.
+* The Axios package was used to send requests to the server.

 To correctly launch the project on the local server, in the App.js file replace "<HashRouter basename={process.env.PUBLIC_URL}></HashRouter>"